InfiniTimeOrg/InfiniTime/doc/buildWithDocker.md

 ## Run a container to build the project:

-The command to run the container is essentially the same, regardless of whether you built it yourself from the dockerfiles, or are using the Docker hub image:
+The command to run the container is essentially the same, regardless of whether you built it yourself from the dockerfiles, or are using the Docker Hub images (use `pfeerick/infinitime-build` instead of `infinitime-build` for the later):

 ```
 docker run --rm -v <project_root>:/sources infinitime-build